-War, Security and Citizenship
+ANTH 4200 [0.5 credit] War, Security and Citizenship

 Critical theoretical and multidisciplinary examination of violent conflict, security and citizenship.
 How wars produce a variety of abject and new subjects, create and reproduce citizenship hierarchies, and expand and contract citizenship entitlements.
+Also listed as SOCI 4200.
 Prerequisite(s): fourth year standing.